BKeyport/MMM-Multimonth/README.md

+### NOTE: THIS MODULE IS TO BE HOSTED ONLY AT https://github.com/BKeyport/MMM-Multimonth - Any other hosting location is invalid.

 # MagicMirror Module to display a calendar with multiple months (user configurable)

 *** This module may break in future versions of MagicMirror.
 Working on a solution ***